AnnaFetz/AnnaFetz.github.io/index.md

 	</ol>
 <li> Map should comply with some standards and minimum requirements depending on the type of product, as the Copernicus program states.
 In this framework, the maps are defined as a geographical depiction of the territory and routing instrument. </li>

-<li> Image entity preserves the standard characteristics of a (digital) picture but also mimics Pinterest's functionality via (optional) tags, allowing an easy retrieval.<br>
+<li> Image entity preserves the standard characteristics of a (digital) picture but also mimics Pinterest's functionality via (optional) tags, allowing an easy retrieval.</li><br>
 <li> PerformingGroup is an umbrella term for describing single artists, groups, bands, or orchestras but also theater or artistic groups.</li> <br>
 <li> Team sub-entity is based on the tabularstructure of TheSportsDB by leaving out the attributes referring to streaming data (e.g., live scores).</li><br>
 <li> To satisfy the necessity of a memory, the ER model integrates an Archive entity too, aiming at keeping track of events' past history.</li><br>
 <li> A final remark regards the creation of the ArchitecturalBarriers entity that enlarges the plethora of users and increases the quality of the final service.
 The information delivered focuses on the event's venue (and transport) and its accessibility.
 Due to the lack of standardization in this field, these properties comply with the Italian legislation DM 236/89. </li><br>

-For more details, please notice that due to timing some further changes were applied, and the reference one is the following: [reference ER](https://github.com/AnnaFetz/AnnaFetz.github.io/blob/main/ER.jpg).
+Please notice that due to timing some further changes were applied, reference ER is the following: [reference ER](https://github.com/AnnaFetz/AnnaFetz.github.io/blob/main/ER.jpg).

 <br>

-### ETG description
+## ETG description

 <li> <b>Event:</b> The CQs requiring to navigate back in time through an event's collective memory (i.e., Archive) and those demanding the distance to a certain venue were not satisfied by the previous version of the ER model.
 While the latter has been solved via a boolean Data property distance that filters the events based on a ray of 2km from a specific venue, the former issue induced more structural changes.
 Hence the adjustments focused on the consistency of information and the storage costs of sub events belonging to a super event,  such as a Festival or a Fair.
 To simplify the model, the Object property superEvent has been introduced, allowing a one to one relationship with the main Event and guaranteeing a single storage in Archive.
 Moreover, to follow the trail of a collective memory, and to ease future project's expansions, the Object property post was introduced, linking to CreativeWork, and modeling the act of posting pictures and reviews.
 Within this framework, also the Object property EventType and the relative sub categories have undergone several modifications.
 Ideally, the ER event classification model should have been mirrored by the final ETG, as it perfectly satisfied the granularity required by the CQs.
 However, due to the fact that the majority of our reference files required pondered parsing, and several Event's leaf nodes contained boolean properties, a less detailed but more performing option has been preferred.
 Thus, the ETG reflects the final ER model, that merges the contextual and core event-related Etypes and keeps the six main subcategories of Event.
 Hence, the Event child SocialEvent displays all the Data properties contained in DanceEvent (e.g., happyHour) and in FolkEvent.
 Lastly, instead of keeping one Entity per event mode (namely, offline, online, and blended),
                 a new attribute eventMode was introduced.
 The values allowed should identify (as string)